How to complete a fireplace makeover. This tutorial covers how we updated our outdated 90s fireplace into something more modern and beautiful.

 Again, we used 2×4 pieces with shims jammed in to cover the difference and to make it flush with the columns.
 Then nailed the front board into place.

 For the mantel, we framed out a 1×8 board with 1×2 pieces with mitered corners to create chunky looking mantel top.
 We nailed the top to the 2x4s and straight into the columns.
 You’ll also notice Matt added a few pieces of 1×2 in the gap so that the mantel top would be really secure – if you get the right size board (1×10) to begin with you wouldn’t need to do that.

-After the mantel was up we started to add the trim.
-We added 1×4 around the bottom of the columns, and then put 3/4 in cove molding in around the perimeter of the fireplace.
+After the mantel was up we started to add the trim – this is where you can be creative to get the fireplace look you dream off.
+For our fireplace makeover, we added 1×4 around the bottom of the columns, and then put 3/4 in cove molding in around the perimeter of the fireplace.
 This was to hide the cut edges of the tile and any imperfections.